TomokoKwan/BlueTurfStudios/_posts/2014-07-17-other-projects.markdown

 alt: image-alt
 category: Game Development
 description: Here are some other projects I have been playing around with.
+other-projs:
+  - name: MediCrush,
-other-projs: {name: MediCrush, desc: This is a simple matching game which I have created as a innovation time project at Medidata Solutions.
-This is a Match 3 game, plays like CandyCrush.
+    desc: This is a simple matching game which I have created as a innovation time project at Medidata Solutions.
+This is a Match 3 game\, plays like CandyCrush.
 Includes music and streaming display of the companies offerings.
 Programmed in Java for the Android platform.
-No external libraries used., image: mediCrush.PNG}
+No external libraries used.,
+    image: mediCrush.PNG}
 ---

 MediCrush